-The Courthouse is unusual in that in 2011/12 we need to generate over 90% of our own income – a very high percentage for an arts organisation and a tribute to the hard work our staff and volunteers put in week in and week out.
+The Courthouse is unusual in that each year we need to generate over 85% of our own income – a very high percentage for an arts organisation and a tribute to the hard work our staff and volunteers put in week in and week out.

 We are proud to be key clients of Leeds City Council’s arts department, arts@leeds, and the subsidy they are able to give us makes a huge difference.

 Our Funders and Sponsors: